Mapse/pythia_dps_jpsi_charm/README.md

 ## Getting the cross-sections

 Once the CRAB jobs are finished and you have enough statistics you can obtain the cross-sections for each generated process.
 Go to **/genXana** directory.
-The first thing to do is to create a **.txt** file point to the files.
+The first thing to do is to create a **.txt** file that points to the files.
 Note that the text files must be one of the following:

 `path_jpsi_dzero_13TeV.txt`
 `path_jpsi_dzero_13p6TeV.txt`